cloud-spotter/SwiftUI_Acebook_Mobile_App/README.md

-# Team Mage 🌊 - Magebook
+# 🌊 Team Mage: Magebook

 For this project, we were tasked with building an iOS frontend for an existing backend to an 'acebook' social media application (a facebook imitation platform originally built as a create-react-app with the MERN stack).
 We had just under a week to build the interface using Swift and SwiftUI.